stargate-studio/stargate/README.md

 # Stargate
 IoT Fleet on JS

+A tool for easy developing, testing, deploy and controll fleets of remote devices, using JS.

 The project is divided in 3 main parts:
 - The web app, codenamed Stargate, that will manage Users, Projects, and interface users with the rest of the system
 - The device management system, condemned Carrier, it provides build, update and communication services for a project.